Eelsie/Business-Analytics/Consumer Behavior Analysis/BlackFriday.md

 **Finding the hot product**

 Lets dig into the product categories, *Product Category 1* since the data-type of the column is integer, we convert it to character.
-There are 18 different product categories.
+There are 18 different product categories in *Product Category 1*.

 ```
 > class(black_friday$Product_Category_1)